History of Computer Networks

 - In Collaborative research and development work.

-- In making, Electronic commerce, publishing and digital libraries.
+- In making Electronic commerce, publishing, and digital libraries.

-- In Multimedia communication (tele-training, video conferencing etc.)
+- In Multimedia communication (tele-training, video conferencing, etc.)

-- To use Video-on-demand facility.
+- To use the Video-on-demand facility.

-- In On-line learning.
+- In Online learning.

 - Resource sharing